MK316/Digital-Literacy-Class/pages/streamlitcode.md

 ```

-2. Youtube video with controlled size
+2. Youtube video: to controll the video size

 ```
 import streamlit.components.v1 as components